PINTO0309/onnx2tf/README.md

 - `-tdnp` (`--test_data_nhwc_path`): Validation-only test data for accuracy checks.
 Expects one NHWC RGB `.npy` (`[N,H,W,3]`).
 No `mean/std`.
 For multi-input models, this single array is reused across inputs (per-input mapping is not supported).
 - `-cind` (`--custom_input_op_name_np_data_path`): Per-input custom data mapping by input name.
 Supports multi-input/non-image inputs.
 Also used for INT8 calibration (`-oiqt`) with optional `mean/std`.

-The `-cotof` option only compares the original ONNX and converted TensorFlow (Keras) models at Float32 precision, not at Float16 or INT8 precision.
+The `-cotof` option evaluates Float32 accuracy only.
+In the default path it checks ONNX against TensorFlow/TFLite outputs.
+When `--tflite_backend flatbuffer_direct` is used, the base report is ONNX↔TFLite.
+If `--flatbuffer_direct_output_pytorch` is also enabled, onnx2tf additionally emits ONNX↔PyTorch and combined comparison reports using the same input samples.

 ```
 onnx2tf -i mobilenetv2-12.onnx -ois input:1,3,224,224 -cotof -cotoa 1e-1